mrkschan/nginxbeat/CONTRIBUTING.md

 # Contributing to Nginxbeat

 We try to follow the [Golang coding standards](https://github.com/golang/go/wiki/CodeReviewComments) as close as possible.
+And, we also follow [the seven rules of a great git commit message](http://chris.beams.io/posts/git-commit/).

-Make sure to run `go fmt`, `go vet`, `goimports`, `golint` before you push your code.
+Anyway, make sure to run `go fmt`, `go vet`, `goimports`, `golint` before you push your code.

 ## Dependency Management